Skip to main content

 Join our Women’s Health Sustainability Network and make your voice count.
 This new and growing online hub will be our primary forum for the project and members run monthly events and share up to date research and sustainability news.

-Through this project, we will show that maternity care can be more sustainable and more equitable, and by working in collaboration with each other, health professionals and service users can work toward more environmentally sustainable changes during pregnancy, birth and postpartum which helps to reduce the carbon footprint having a baby brings.
-Through this, we will demonstrate the real importance of making maternity care more sustainable, which is helping improve service user outcomes as well as the environment.
+Through this project, we aim to demonstrate that maternity care can be both more sustainable and more equitable.
+By working collaboratively, health professionals and service users can introduce changes across pregnancy, birth, and the postnatal period that reduce the carbon footprint of having a baby.
+In doing so, we highlight the vital importance of sustainable maternity care — improving outcomes for families while also protecting the environment.

 Headshot Hazel Walsh